tynax/GitHub-Project-Stats/README.md

 python main.py
 ```

 This will execute the analysis on your GitHub project.
-Make sure you have Python 3.8 or higher to ensure smooth execution.
+Make sure you have Python 3.8 or higher.

 ---